 A Surname Project traces members of a family that share a common surname.
 Since surnames are passed down from father to son like the Y-chromosome, this test is for males taking a Y-DNA test.
 Females do not carry their father's Y-DNA and acquire a new surname by way of marriage, so the tested individual must be a male that wants to check his direct paternal line (father's father's father's...) with a Y-DNA37, Y-DNA67 or Y-DNA111 test.
 Females who would like to check their direct paternal line can have a male relative with this surname order a Y-DNA test.

 For More Information or to Participate

-The initial focus of this project is on two immigrant families:
+The initial focus of this project is on descendants of two immigrant families:

 - Heinrich Rickenbacher of Zeglingen, BL, Switzerland, who with wife Barbara Thommen and several children immigrated to Pennsylvania in 1740.

 The ancestors of these two immigrants have been documented by Werner Hug1 and verified by church records.
 The two Heinrich's were second cousins once removed with a common ancestor in Michel Rickenbach, born about 1550 in Zeglingen.
 Both families worshiped in the church in the nearby village of Kilchberg.
 Male line descendants of these two immigrants shoule exhibit a close Y-DNA match.